Fauci says US can return to normal by fall if it puts aside slow start and is diligent about vaccinations - Local News 8

 Surge of hospitalizations across country

-On a state level, Texas officials reported record-high hospitalizations Tuesday, with more than 11,700 Covid-19 patients across the state, while Georgia Gov. Brian Kemp said a temporary hospital with an additional 60 beds could open within the next few days.
+On a state level, Texas officials reported record-high hospitalizations Wednesday, with 11,992 Covid-19 patients across the state, while Georgia Gov. Brian Kemp said Tuesday a temporary hospital with an additional 60 beds could open within the next few days.

-In Los Angeles County, hospitalizations are at an all-time high and nearing 7,200, almost 1,000% up from just two months ago.
+In Los Angeles County, hospitalizations are at an all-time high of 7,415, an increase of more than 500 in two days.
 With the surge in patients, some hospitals are running out of oxygen tanks.

 “I actually think we’re now beyond waves or surges and this is a viral tsunami that we are now experiencing,” epidemiologist Dr. Robert Kim-Farley said.